- On April 14, 2020

 Dutch Food Culture Heritage

-The automatic has even become part of our heritage.
-But it’s not just the automatic that characterizes Febo’s idiosyncratic approach, because at least as special is the quality of the croquettes and snacks from Febo’s own factory.
+The automatic has even become part of the Dutch heritage.
+But it’s not just the automatic that characterises FEBO’s idiosyncratic approach, because at least as special is the quality of the croquettes and snacks from Febo’s own factory.
 Febo delivers chilled snacks daily to its branches in Amsterdam and three times a week to its stores in the rest of the country.
 This distinguishes the Amsterdam snack specialist in an industry that mainly functions on the basis of frozen products.
-Many a Dutchman, including very well-known Dutchmen, wants nothing else than Febo.

 Famous Footballer Johan Cruijff On Febo Amsterdam